Phil Anselmo: “I Am Reckless and I Am Absurd on Purpose”

 “I realise that this music is not going to be some mass appeal thing.
 I’m not writing to have a number one record.
 I just did a project for the fun of it.
 I see it in no other way.
 Music is freedom!
 And I am going to fucking explore…”

-You seem to be exploring black metal on the Illegals’ LP…
+You seem to be exploring black metal on Phil Anselmo and The Illegals’ LP…

 “I don’t really think I was coming at it from a black metal mindset – more death metal.
 Some of the older riffs on there I plucked from old shit I had held back, from 1996 or 1997.
 I wrote those during an epiphany of nostalgia that I was having at that time, going back to the first two Morbid Angel records.
 They just seemed like riffs worthy of being used – and I’d gotten sick of sittin’ on them.
 For me, those riffs work so well with the modern sounds.
 Big props to the modern Australian death metal scene for being a big influence, too.
 It was a case of, ‘If it works, it works.
 If it doesn’t, it doesn’t.’
 That’s the beauty of music.
 And that’s the beauty of being a free agent.
 I can make any kind of music that I want – and I have.”